peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 cargo add cpal anyhow pyo3 -F pyo3/auto-initialize
 ```

 Init the Python environment and add it to .gitignore.
-This will make sure that anything you do and install will be self contained to the current folder:
+This will make sure that anything you do and install will be self-contained in the current folder:
 ```bash
 python -m venv .venv && echo ".venv" >> .gitignore
 ```